AdobeDocs/commerce-admin.en/help/b2b/quote-templates-overview.md

 ### View quote template activity

-View the negotiation timeline, communication, and other quote activity from the [!UICONTROL Comments] and [!UICONTROL History Log]--information includes status changes, updates to customer and shipping info, item and price updates, and other important information.
+View the negotiation timeline, communication, and other quote template activity from the [!UICONTROL Comments] and [!UICONTROL History Log]--information includes status changes, updates to customer and shipping info, item and price updates, and other important information.

 1. Open a quote template.